-The Regulations regulate the award of single and multi-supplier framework agreements.
+The Procurement Regulations regulate the award of single and multi-supplier framework agreements.
+However, there are more detailed rules under the Public Contract Regulations (e.g. rules in relation to draw-down mechanisms).
 The maximum term for a framework agreement is four years under the Public Contract Regulations and eight years under the Utilities Regulations.
-The substantive procedural rules in the Regulations apply to the award of framework agreements.
 The award of call-off contracts may be done by awarding directly from the framework or by re-opening competition.
-The Office of Government Procurement has established a large number of centralised framework agreements for use by public sector bodies.
+The Office of Government Procurement (the OGP) has established a large number of centralised framework agreements for use by public sector bodies.
 A list of the centralised frameworks is available on the OGP's website at www.ogp.gov.ie.